Prince Grammy Salute Special To Air In April

 “Let's Go Crazy: The GRAMMY Salute to Prince” will feature an all-star cast of artists who worked with and were inspired by Prince, from the @therevolution, @sheilaedrummer , and @morris_day_and_the_time to @beck, @johnlegend, and @earthwindandfire. • The tribute concert will take place just two days after this year's GRAMMYS.
 The concert will be filmed on January 28 at the Los Angeles Convention Center, and will be broadcast on @cbstv later this year. • The star-studded special will also feature performances by the GRAMMY Award-winning artists Common, Gary Clark Jr., Foo Fighters, H.E.R., Juanes, Alicia Keys, Coldplay's Chris Martin, Mavis Staples, St. Vincent, Usher, and the Bangles' Susanna Hoffs—who first climbed the charts with her band's rendition of the Prince-penned song "Manic Monday." • "One of the true joys of producing the GRAMMY Awards is both working with and being able to tribute your heroes, and Prince gave me the opportunity of doing both,” said GRAMMY Awards producer Ken Ehrlich.
 “His GRAMMY appearances, though few, were historic.
 We've gathered a remarkable collection of artists across genres and across generations to salute one of music's truly singular iconic writer/performers, and believe me, it's a tall order to do him justice."

-After the initial announcement of the special, Prince’s longtime pal and collaborator Sheila E tweeted that she was “honored” to be performing and serving as the musical director for the show.
+After the initial announcement of the special, Prince’s longtime pal and collaborator Sheila E. tweeted that she was “excited” to be performing and serving as the musical director for the show.

 “His legacy is his music.
 He’s left us so many wonderful and amazing songs and why not celebrate him with the music that he’s left us?
 And it’s just hard to believe that he’s still gone, that’s the hard part about it.
 So yeah, we have to celebrate,” she said in a statement to Billboard.